 There are 550+ miles of bike lanes in Clark County, with plans to expand to over 2,000 miles of bike lanes and walking paths.

-Clark County has the largest alternative fuel vehicle fleet in the state.
+Clark County has the largest alternative fuel vehicle fleet in Nevada.
 As of 2020, over half of county vehicles were hybrids, EVs, or operate on biodiesel.

-There were 6,000 annual EV registrations in 2019 in Clark County, a 68% increase in a single year.
+There were 28,276 EV registrations in 2022 in Clark County, nearly double the number of registrations in 2021.

 DIVERTING AND REDUCING WASTE